adjust/adobe_air_sdk/README.md

 ### <a id="sdk-add">Add the SDK to your project

-Add the downloaded adjust SDK ANE file to your app.
-After this, add the adjust SDK extension to your app's descriptor file:
+Add the downloaded Adjust SDK ANE file to your app.
+After this, add the Adjust SDK extension to your app's descriptor file:

 ```xml
 <extensions>